Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

-Boxing could have been a way for fighter to win their freedom, some boxers eventually becoming citizens of Rome through their fighting skills.
+Boxing could have been a way for fighter to win their freedom, some boxers eventually becoming citizens of Rome through their fighting skillsand famous fights.

-Boxing for most fighters has been a way for the masters of slave boxers, or the Roman slaves themselves to achieve a high status in society or make a lot of money very quickly if they were good at their trade.
-Money making or a way to achieve what the boxer wants has always been a motivating factor for the boxer modern or ancient.
+Boxing for most fighters (of this period in time) has been a way for the masters of slave boxers, or the Roman slaves themselves to achieve a high status in society or make a lot of money very quickly if they were good at their trade.
+Money making or a way to achieve what the boxer wants has always been a motivating factor for the boxer, modern or ancient.

 Bare knuckle fist fighting flourished in the period between the Roman ban and up to the 17th century, which was when fighting was first called by the name of boxing.

 The first boxing contest had no rules and no weight divisions until 1743 when boxing champion Jack Broughton introduced a set of boxing rules to give some protection to the fighters.
 Broughton also promoted the first boxing gloves of this time.
 Through Broughton's rules fighters were disallowed to grasp below the waist or hit a man when he was down, although eye gouging, head butting, punching, throwing and choking was common practice during a boxing match.